jakobzhao/geog371/labs/lab01/readme.md

 3\.
 However, **we recommend you to clone this project repository**.
 You can get the **git url** of this repository on the same information window.
 The git url is [https://github.com/jakobzhao/geog371.git](https://github.com/jakobzhao/geog371.git).

 4\.
 Next, open your working space on your local computer through command prompt if you are on Windows or through terminal if you are on a Mac or Linux.
 Here, the working space is just a folder on your local computer where you store all your working materials.For me, I created a working folder to locally store my github repositories.
-For some of my studuents, a working folder is a place to store course materails.
+For some of my studuents, a working folder is a place to store course materials.
 For example, the working space of my computer is located as `C:\Workspace`.

 ```powershell
 C:\Users\[your_username]>cd C:\Workspace